lightbug-io/docs/devices/pro/index.md

 The Pro tracker is charged using a magnetic 4 pin connector, and should be charged for 5 hours before initial use.

-This connecter can be used with a magnetic cable or a pro chaging dock.
+This connecter can be used with a magnetic cable or a pro charging dock.

 <!-- TODO side by side picture of 2 charging methods -->